Sam Tarry: Parliamentary career

-From April 2020 until January 2021 was a Parliamentary Private Secretary to Ed Miliband in the Shadow Business, Energy and Industrial Strategy team, and as part of the parliamentary team of Angela Rayner, Deputy Leader of the Labour Party, when he was appointed to the role of Shadow Minister for Buses and Local Transport.
+From April 2020 until January 2021 Tarry was a parliamentary private secretary to Ed Miliband in the Shadow Business, Energy and Industrial Strategy team, and as part of the parliamentary team of Angela Rayner, Deputy Leader of the Labour Party, when he was appointed to the role of Shadow Minister for Buses and Local Transport.

-The summer of 2022 saw significant amounts of industrial unrest.
-Starmer instructed members of his shadow cabinet to refrain from joining picket lines.
-However, some Labour MPs did appear on picket lines including frontbenchers Kate Osborne, Paula Barker, Peter Kyle and Navendu Mishra.
-Tarry was dismissed from his position as Shadow Minister for Buses and Local Transport on 27 July after appearing on a rail strike picket at Euston railway station.
-He said in a TV interview that workers should receive a pay rise in line with inflation though Labour policy was that pay increases should be based on negotiation.
-A spokesperson for the party said that "Sam Tarry was sacked because he booked himself onto media programmes without permission and then made up policy on the hoof."
-However, his sacking was criticised by trade union leaders and Tarry wrote in a newspaper opinion piece that "failing to join the striking rail workers on a picket line would have been an abject dereliction of duty for me as a Labour MP."
+In summer 2022, Tarry was dismissed from his role as Shadow Minister for Buses and Local Transport for joining a rail strike picket line and advocating for inflation-matching pay rises.
+Labour stated he was sacked for unauthorised media appearances and "making up policy on the hoof".

+Tarry said the murder of Zara Aleena in July 2022 in Ilford was "incredibly shocking" and called on the local community to "all [pull] together".
+Tarry said the case was a "shameful failure" of the probation service.

-In July 2022 a trigger ballot, a process carried out in every Labour-held seat ahead of a general election, was held in Ilford South to determine whether Tarry should face reselection; Tarry lost the vote 57.5% to 42.5%.
+In July 2022 a trigger ballot was held in Ilford South to determine whether Tarry should face deselection; Tarry lost the vote 57.5% to 42.5%.
 On 10 October 2022 a reselection vote was held, which Tarry lost to local council leader Jas Athwal by 361 votes to 499.
+In April 2024 Tarry submitted a complaint about the vote saying discrepancies in the Labour membership list suggested tampering.

+Tarry has been an advocate for drug checking at concerts and harm reduction measures in festival settings.
+In 2023, Tarry's letter on the subject to then-Home Secretary Suella Braverman was supported by Fatboy Slim, Billy Bragg and Olugbenga Adelekan as well as 31 MPs.

 Personal life

 Tarry married paediatrician Julia Fozard in 2016, and they have two sons.
 It was reported in July 2022 that the couple had separated.
-He is in a relationship with Deputy Leader of the Labour Party Angela Rayner.
+In the summer of 2022 journalists began reporting that Tarry was "in a relationship" with Angela Rayner, then Deputy Leader of the Labour Party; the relationship ended in 2023, and then resumed.